Prospective JYCAns and JYCA Parents,

 We’re super excited for you to join the JYCA community!
 At JYCA, every individual is respected and valued, everyone’s ideas are taken seriously and enthusiastic participation is the norm.
 Being a part of JYCA means something different to everyone, but without a doubt, being a part of this organization will change your life.

-If you are interested in learning more, check out one of our info sessions.
-For Peninsula JYCA, we are hosting an info session for youth on January 6th from 3-5pm and a webinar for youth and parents on January 16th from 7-7:45pm.
-To register for either of these, click here.
+If you are interested in learning more, check out one of our info sessions, normally held in the Fall.
+For Peninsula JYCA, we are welcoming interested youth to join for any of our workshops or retreats at any point during the year.
 Come meet current JYCAns, get a glimpse into our program and get all your questions answered.
 For youth ready to join, click on APPLY to get the ball rolling and please still come to the info session!
 Check out the fliers below for more info.

 Questions?
 Email us at email@example.com or see our FAQ's, below.
 There is a sliding-scale fee for program participation.
 Please inquire about payment plans and scholarships.
 We make every effort possible to make JYCA accessible to everyone.